andover-cs630/pages/Markdown/binary-search-trees.md

 ### Comprehension Questions

-> 1. Given how the current insertion method is implemented for the Binary Search Tree, do you see any future issues in terms of maintaining a log(n) runtime when searching the BST?
+> 1. Given how the current insertion method is implemented for the Binary Search Tree, do you see any future issues in terms of maintaining a $log(n)$ runtime when searching the BST?

 - The insertion method does not make any attempt to “balance” the BST.
 To help visualize this, imagine this code: